A Randomized Method for Simulating Lindblad Equations and Thermal State Preparation: Abstract

 \section{Abstract}

-We study a qDRIFT-type randomized method to simulate the Lindblad equations.
-For Lindblad dynamics generated by an ensemble of Lindbladians $\{\mc{L}_a\}_{a \in \mc{A}}$, our approach implements a single randomly sampled Lindbladian $\mc{L}_a$ at each time step.
-The only assumption is that each $\mc{L}_a$ involves only a single jump operator with an efficient implementation available for the evolution $e^{t \mc{L}_a}$.
-Our approach could significantly simplify the implementation of the whole Lindblad dynamics with reduced cost, especially for quantum many-body systems with a large or infinite number of jump operators.
-We present a detailed convergence analysis for the proposed randomized method, considering both the average and typical realizations of the algorithm.
+We study a qDRIFT-type randomized method to simulate Lindblad dynamics by decomposing its generator into an ensemble of Lindbladians, $\mathcal{L} = \sum_{a \in \mathcal{A}} \mathcal{L}_a$, where each $\mathcal{L}_a$ comprises a simple Hamiltonian and a single jump operator.
+Assuming an efficient quantum simulation is available for the Lindblad evolution $e^{t\mathcal{L}_a}$, we implement $e^{t\mathcal{L}_a}$ for a randomly sampled $\mathcal{L}_a$ at each time step according to a probability distribution $\mu$ over the ensemble $\{\mathcal{L}_a\}_{a \in \mathcal{A}}$.
+This randomized strategy reduces the quantum cost of simulating Lindblad dynamics, particularly in quantum many-body systems with a large or even infinite number of jump operators.

-A notable application of the randomized method is for quantum Gibbs sampling, where the Lindblad dynamics is utilized to prepare a specific Gibbs state.
-Unlike existing deterministic methods that require numerous jump operators to ensure ergodicity, our approach simplifies the implementation by using a single randomly sampled jump operator.
-As an example, we demonstrate that our method ensures fast thermalization of Hamiltonian systems characterized by random Pauli strings, where the spectral density closely adheres to the semi-circle law.
+Our contributions are two-fold.
+First, we provide a detailed convergence analysis of the proposed randomized method, covering both average and typical algorithmic realizations.
+This analysis extends the known results for the random product formula from closed systems to open systems, ensuring rigorous performance guarantees.
+Second, based on the random product approximation, we derive a new quantum Gibbs sampler algorithm that utilizes jump operators sampled from a Clifford-random circuit.
+This generator (i) can be efficiently implemented using our randomized algorithm, and (ii) exhibits a spectral gap lower bound that depends on the spectrum of the Hamiltonian.
+Our results present a new instance of a class of Hamiltonians for which the thermal states can be efficiently prepared using a quantum Gibbs sampling algorithm.